Reading Efficiency, The Hidden Hurdle (Part 2)

 Not a Disability

 Inefficient reading is not a learning disability.
 While some inefficient readers may have dyslexia or other learning challenges, most students who are inefficient readers simply have not yet mastered the mechanics of reading.
+One of the hidden hurdles in regards to reading efficiency is the outside perception.

 Average Reading Rate